 Then, through sheer science (accidental discoveries), I find Elmer’s cow.
 She’s convincing: perfect teeth, broad smile, breath of grassy notes.
 I inhale deeply and fall under her spell.
 Is she heritage or vintage?
 Retro or hipster?
 Who cares!
 Look at those gums!

 I wake up dizzy, which I mistake for ecstatic joy (food poisoning).
 I try to put the magazine down, it’s stuck to my hand.
-Stupid maga…wait.
+Stupid maga…wait a minute.
 I shake it again.
-It’s true.
+It flaps wildly, but we’re still bound.
 And again.
-I can’t get rid of it.
-Connection!
+I couldn’t get rid of it if I wanted to!

 I immediately make a date in Ohio, explaining of our glue bonanza, it’s potent possibilities (if not probabilities).

 “That was fast, Albert!
-What does it say about feeling?
-Connection?”
+What does it say about feeling?”

-“Let me see, the print is very fine…but this bottle is…what’s bigger than big?”
+“Let me see, the print is tiny…but this bottle is…what’s bigger than big?”

-The bulk of the magazine tears off, drops to the floor, sticks me with a page detailing onerous side effects.
+The bulk of the magazine rips off, drops to the floor, sticks me with a page detailing onerous side effects.

-I consider the magazine on the ground, its heft and solitude, the lone page in my hand, consider why Ohio: Elmer’s home state?
+I consider the magazine on the ground, its heft and solitude, the lone page in my hand.
+Ohio: Elmer’s home state.
 A fitting tribute.
+Sure.
 But more: a hedge against uncertain glue futures.

 Outside, a fake blue horse jostles a small real boy.
 His father pats his head.
 I doff my visor, take out my shoelaces, tie the magazine to a mini horse, just in case.